 If an order to pay maintenance is already in place, failure to make such payment is contempt of a court order, which is a criminal offence.
 It is possible to have a writ of execution issued whereby the non-paying parent’s movable assets are attached and in terms of the Maintenance Amendment Act 9 of 2015, the non-paying parent may be reported to the credit bureau, where after he or she will be blacklisted.

-For further queries regarding assistance with maintenance arrears and parental and child rights please contact our Family Law specialist, Vera Kruger.
+For further queries regarding assistance with maintenance arrears and parental and child rights please contact one of our Family Law specialists.
 Abrahams & Gross provides expert legal advice relating to all matters affecting the family, be it divorce, matrimonial or child-related.

 The articles on these web pages are provided for general information purposes only.
 Whilst care has been taken to ensure accuracy, the content provided is not intended to stand alone as legal advice.
 Always consult a suitably qualified attorney on any specific legal problem or matter.